secmon-as-code/alertchain/docs/policy.md

 - `input.seq` (number): Sequence number of actions, starting from 0.
 - `input.called`: Array of [Action](#action): Actions that have already been called.

-Using this input, the action policy can process the alert data and determine the most appropriate action to perform next, along with the necessary arguments and parameters.
+Using this input, the action policy can process the alert data and determine the most appropriate action to perform next, along with the necessary arguments and Attributes.

 #### Output